Simultaneous Conjugacy Classes as Combinatorial Invariants of Finite Groups: Counterexamples found by GAP

 \section{Counterexamples found by GAP}

 The converse of Theorem \ref{A_B_isoclinism} is not true.
 Moreover neither $A$-equivalence nor $B$-equivalence implies the other.
-The assertions in the following examples can be verified using GAP. \begin{example}[$A$-equivalent and $B$-equivalent, but not isoclinic] Consider the dihedral group $G(18,1)$ with presentation
+The assertions in the following examples can be verified using GAP.
+The GAP code for computing $A_G(t)$ and $B_G(t)$ is given in the Appendix. \begin{example}[$A$-equivalent and $B$-equivalent, but not isoclinic] Consider the dihedral group $G(18,1)$ with presentation

 and the generalized dihedral group $G(18,4)$ with presentation

 Then